 - Cancel all newsletters that you do not read anyway!

 - Do not send emails with an automatic read confirmation!

 - Always keep in mind: The fewer emails you send, the fewer emails you will get.

 - Let your employees know that you only want to receive important information by email.

-How to write an email
+How do you write an email properly?

 If you want to avoid email overload, formulate your emails politely, but be brief, clear and precise.
 An email should best only contain one topic.
 The topic should be clearly stated in the subject field.
 This ensures that the purpose is clear without opening the email.

 “Meeting on 1st March at 9 am?”.

 However, a less helpful subject entry would be: